Student Life Policies

 - Students are responsible for appearing as witnesses before a hearing panel as requested by the Ethics Board, and no student may willfully interfere with the processes of the Ethics Board or its hearing panels.
 A student's failure to appear and tell the truth in response to all relevant questions, or his or her interference with the processes of the Ethics Board or its hearing panels constitutes a violation of academic ethics.

-Those present at a hearing of the Ethics Board are limited to the following: the Presiding Official, panel members, the member of the University bringing charges, the accused student(s), and not more that one representative of the accused student(s) who is a full-time student presently enrolled in either the Krieger School of Arts and Sciences or the Whiting School of Engineering.
+Those present at a hearing of the Ethics Board are limited to the following: the Presiding Official, panel members, the member of the University bringing charges, the accused student(s), and not more that one representative of the accused student(s).
 Any witness called by either party may be present only when their testimony is required.
-The Chairman may attend the hearing at the request of the Presiding Official, to assist the Presiding Official with any and all matters concerning the Official, to assist the Presiding Official with any and all matters concerning the hearing, but not to exercise final authority on procedural questions.
-The Associate Dean of Student Life or other administrative officer may also attend the hearing but cannot decide responsible or not responsible regarding the accused.
+The Associate Dean for Student Conduct or other administrative officer may also attend the hearing but cannot decide responsible or not responsible regarding the accused.

 - The Presiding Official may recess the hearing when it is deemed necessary.
 During a recess of a hearing, no discussion of the case by panel members, the accused student, the accuser, or witnesses will be permitted.

 The accused student shall be presumed not responsible until found responsible.
 A determination should be reached during deliberations based solely upon the information presented during the hearing, and not upon any preconceived assumptions.